-- Capable of delivering 2 jets of water with minimum pressure (at a 3rd hydrant – not a SOLAS requirement) not less than 2.1 bar.
+- Capable of delivering 2 jets of water with minimum pressure (at a 3rd hydrant – not a SOLAS requirement) 2.5 bar<6000 dwt, 2.7 bar> 6000 DWT

-- Tank to have sufficient fuel for at least 3 hours and reserve fuel outside main machinery space to allow the pump to run for additional 15 hours.
-(Total suction head and the net positive suction head of the pump to be such that they will provide for the required capacity and pressure under all conditions of list, trim, roll and pitch likely to be encountered in service)
+- Tank to have sufficient fuel for at least 3 hours and reserve fuel outside the main machinery space to allow the pump to run for an additional 15 hours.
+(Total suction head and the net positive suction head of the pump to be such that they will provide for the required capacity and pressure under all conditions of list, trim, roll, and pitch likely to be encountered in service)

 - No direct access between the engine room and the emergency fire pump.
 If access is provided, through an airlock.